-The National Admissions Team will review your initial application.
-Application review consists of three stages: your basic eligibility to serve in the National Teaching Fellowship, your cumulative experience and demonstrated commitment to the Citizen Schools mission, and a review of your responses to the four essay questions on the application.
+Application review consists of three stages: your basic eligibility to serve in the National Teaching Fellowship, your cumulative experience and demonstrated commitment to the Citizen Schools mission, and a review of your responses to the multiple choice and three essay questions on Part Two of the application.

 STAGE 2.
 Phone Interview

 Qualified applicants will be invited to participate in a phone interview.
-The phone interview will take approximately 45 minutes and will be conducted by a member of the National Admissions Team.
-During this interview, you will have the opportunity to ask the interviewer questions about the National Teaching Fellowship, and their experience working with Citizen Schools.
+The phone interview will take approximately 30 minutes and will be conducted by a member of our selection team.
+During this interview, you will have the opportunity to ask the interviewer questions about the National Teaching Fellowship and their experience working with Citizen Schools.

-Select candidates will be invited to participate in a final interview.
-The final interview includes two job simulation activities, an in-person interview, and an optional campus visit.
-This final interview may be conducted virtually under certain circumstances.
-In addition to your job simulation activities and interview, you will also submit the following:
+Prior to the regional interview, candidates will be asked to complete a Job Simulation Activity (JSA).
+Upon assessment of completed JSAs, qualified candidates will then be invited to a regional interview.
+The regional interview includes a face-to-face interview, and an optional campus visit.
+This regional interview may be conducted virtually under certain circumstances.
+In addition to your job simulation activity and interview, you will also submit the following: